ajay-dhangar/algo/docs/Object Oriented Programming/intro-to-oops.md

+---
+id: intro-to-oops
+title: Introduction to Object-Oriented Programming (OOP)
+sidebar_label: Introduction to OOP
+sidebar_position: 1
+description: "Object-Oriented Programming (OOP) is a programming paradigm based on the concept of objects, which can contain data and code to manipulate that data.
+It promotes concepts like encapsulation, inheritance, and polymorphism."
+tags: [oops, object-oriented-programming]
+---

 # **Introduction to Object-Oriented Programming (OOPs)**

 Object-Oriented Programming (OOPs) is a **programming paradigm** that organizes software design around data, or objects, rather than functions and logic.
 It helps in breaking down complex problems into smaller, manageable units by representing real-world entities as objects.